statshero/data-projects/README.md

 ### On data visualisation

-* An introduction to the history of visualisation and many examples.
+* An **introduction to the history of visualisation** and many examples.
 Sadly it's hidden deep away on page 30 of an [OpenDataMonitor report](http://project.opendatamonitor.eu/wp-content/uploads/deliverable/OpenDataMonitor_611988_D2.3-Best-practice-visualisation,-dashboard-and-key-figures-report.pdf).
 I plan to make this more accessible in the future.
     * `2013, visualisation, history, report, best-practice`
-* I run an R course on visualisation, in particular `ggplot2`.
+* I run an **R course on visualisation**, in particular `ggplot2`.
+I think I'm not allowed to release the training material, so I err on the safe side.
 * A vain, self-referential [visualisation of temperature levels of 10 000 days](https://github.com/statshero/Weather_timeseries_BZ/blob/master/cal%2010000%20days.pdf) for my 10 000th day alive.
     * `2013, R, ggplot2, time series, visualisation, pointless, fun`
-* [SCHEME_TUFTE](https://ideas.repec.org/c/boc/bocode/s457285.html): Stata module to provide a Tufte-inspired graphics scheme
+* [SCHEME_TUFTE](https://ideas.repec.org/c/boc/bocode/s457285.html): **Stata module** to provide a Tufte-inspired graphics scheme
     * `2011, Stata, Tufte, visualisation, graphics`
-* Some [templates](https://github.com/statshero/SPSS-tools) to make SPSS charts look more appealing
+* Some [templates](https://github.com/statshero/SPSS-tools) to make **SPSS charts** look more appealing
     * `2012, SPSS, visualisation, graphics, tools`